chaosAD/WinPipe/Readme.md

 ReadFile(.).
 I am not sure why and I am not sure if it is possible to solve the way I did [3].

+A possible solution is to use `WaitForSingleObject(piProcInfo.hProcess, 10)` to determine if the child process has terminated every 10 milliseconds.
+See first example in [5] on how to wait until the child terminates using `INFINTE`.
+I have not tried this idea yet.

 StringCchPrintf(.) is not available under MinGW.
 So I replaced it with snprintf(.) as suggested here [4].